frasertweedale/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

 This arises from the usual definition of a destructor or `free` function.
-That is, a void function whose single argument is the pointer to the object to be destroyed or memory to be freed.
+That is, a void function whose single argument is the pointer to the object to be destroyed, or memory to be freed.

 Programs need to associate finalizers with the objects they are to clean up.
 The function to do this is